Including FREE SHIPPING!

 Loans orders mailed to you include a free prepaid return label.

 - Apply the return label to the original (or new) package, and bring to your post office for mailing.
 (Or, if it's a small package, simply place it in the mailslot of a neighbourhood Canada Post box.)

 - Although not typical, borrowers have occasionally experienced issues at the post office.
 (Not all clerks are familiar with the newly designed library label.)

-- If the post office clerk questions the validity of the label, indicate that it was paid by credit card (not by meter or account), and it should be processed correctly.
+- If the post office clerk questions the validity of the label, indicate that it was paid by credit card (not by meter or account).

 - If the clerk has difficulty scanning the label, ask that it be entered manually.